A LARGE Costa Blanca health network has warned staff about a ‘deadly’ painkiller that allegedly left countless Brits and Irish for dead.

 “It has been a long time in coming and by raising so much awareness, I am sure lives have already been saved,” said Cristina Garcia del Campo who has managed to compile ‘up to 100’ case studies, after conducting her own dedicated research and referencing a 1,000-strong Olive Press petition.

-An Olive Press investigation into the mysterious deaths of expats from the lethal drug, Nolotil, was launched last year.
+An Olive Press investigation into the mysterious deaths of expats from the drug, Nolotil, was launched last year.

 “Spain wants to help, that’s for sure.
 I have had support from every healthcare professional I have spoken to,” added Garcia del Campo, who has a medicine and pharmaceuticals qualification.